 When the King Richard reached the city, he called all the elders and local dignitaries to a council.

 “This is my decree,” said the King.
-“Who so ever shall bring me the head of the errant knight will receive his castle and all his lands.”
+“Whosoever shall bring me the head of the errant knight will receive his castle and all his lands.”

-Many around the table murmured their approval, and only one wise old knight dared to speak an opposing view:
+Many around the table murmured their approval, and only one wise old knight dared to speak an opposing view.

 “My liege.
 There is no living soul in this country who may enjoy the lands of my fellow knight while Robin Hood rides free with a bow in his hands.”

-And all had to agree that the wise old knight spoke nothing but the truth.
+All had to agree that the wise old knight spoke nothing but the truth.

 “So does anyone have a better plan?” asked King Richard.
-But no-one around the table could think of one.
+But no one around the table could think of one.

 That evening, a forester asked permission to speak to the king.
 He was brought before his majesty and spoke as follows: